Even though college costs are high, don't worry about saving

 because next to buying a home, a college education might be the biggest

-school year, the average cost of one year at a four-year public college for in-state students is
+school year, the average total cost of attendance at a four-year public college for in-state students is

-private college is $54,880.
+private college is $57,570.
 Many private colleges cost substantially more.
-(Costs include tuition, fees, room, and board, plus a fixed sum for books, transportation, and personal expenses.)
+(Costs include tuition, fees, room and board, plus a fixed sum for books, transportation, and personal expenses.)

 Though no one can predict exactly what college might cost in